simonefil/sox-vulkan/README.md

 | `rate`, `fir`, DSD decode | The device under a profile, the CPU without one |
 | `sdm` | The CPU, always |
 | `sdm-vulkan` | The device, and it needs a profile |

-In v15 `sdm` under a Vulkan flag quietly became the device modulator.
-It doesn't any more, and that's the one incompatibility to watch for in old command lines.

 ### Rate